 Dr. Gordon McKay Soper was born in Alvinston, Ontario on the 1st of May, 1907.
 He was the only child of Donald Soper and the former Edith “Jessie” Bea MacKay.
-According to the 1921 census the Soper family resided at 129 Sackville Street in London and his father’s occupation was listed as a draftsman in an auto factory.
+According to the 1921 census the Soper family resided at 129 Sackville Street in London and his father’s occupation was listed as a draftsman at an auto factory.
 Dr. Soper was educated at the London Public School and London Central Collegiate.

-Dr. Soper graduated with his B.A. from the University of Western Ontario in 1931 and his M.D. in 1933.
+Dr. Soper graduated with a B.A. from the University of Western Ontario in 1931 and M.D. in 1933.
 While in university, he enjoyed playing hockey.
 In May and June of 1932 Dr. Soper worked at the Lying-In Hospital in New York, then he interned at Victoria Hospital in London, Ontario from July of 1933 to July of 1934.

 Dr. Soper married Marjorie “Jean” Jenkins on the 10th of February, 1934 in Wood, Ohio.
 Mrs. Soper’s occupation was listed as a stenographer on the marriage record.
 She was born in London, Ontario on the 24th of September, 1910 the 3rd of 5 children born to Thomas Stanley Jenkins and the former Sarah Jane Morris.
 She was born in the family home located at 179 Clarence Street but by 1921, the Jenkins family resided at 32 Craig Street in London.
 Her father was a lithographer and her siblings were; Vera Bonehill Jenkins, Eileen May Jenkins, Shirley “Edith” Jenkins and Thomas Jenkins.

 Dr. and Mrs. Soper had a daughter named Donna Jean Soper.